-In our changing world, teaching children civility is more important than ever.
+In our ever-changing world, teaching children civility is more important than ever.
 Civility goes beyond being polite and courteous; it involves listening to others with an open mind, disagreeing respectfully and seeking common ground to start a conversation about differences.
-By teaching skills like empathy, problem-solving and perspective taking, we can help nurture civility in our children.
+By teaching skills such as empathy, problem-solving and perspective-taking, we can help nurture civility in our children.

 Here are a few ways you can teach perspective-taking skills to your child:

-- Read books together — Books are a wonderful resource for teaching perspective-taking skills because you can take your time and ask lots of questions to help your child identify how a character might be feeling, spot the clues that reveal the character’s emotions and discuss why the character might be feeling that way.
-(Psst — a few ideas here.)
+- Read books together.
+Books are a wonderful resource for teaching perspective-taking skills because you can take your time and ask lots of questions to help your child identify how a character might be feeling, spot the clues that reveal the character’s emotions and discuss why the character might be feeling that way.

 Empathy — the ability to feel or understand what someone else is feeling — is the foundation for positive interpersonal relationships and healthy communication.
 Having empathy in tough situations helps children treat others with kindness and respect, and may also help them intervene when another child is being bullied.

 Modeling and showing empathy when you interact with your child is the most effective way to teach this important skill.
 So, when your child is having a rough day or misbehaving, make your first response an empathetic one.
 This might sound like:

 - “It’s so hard when …”